samkiel488/PGPoetry/README.md

-# PGPoetry - Priceless Gift Poetry
+# PGPoetry - Every verse, a priceless gift.

 A minimalist, emotion-driven blog designed for publishing original written poems to the public.